cdl-saarland/rv/README.md

 Compiler Design Lab / Saarland University / Saarland Informatics Campus

-This version of the Region Vectorizer uses Vector Predication intrinsics (https://reviews.llvm.org/D57504).

 The Region Vectorizer (RV) is a general-purpose vectorization framework for LLVM.